jessicabrady16/jessicabrady16-html-duration-picker.js/README.md

 [<img src="https://img.shields.io/badge/slack-ossenthusiasts-maroon.svg?logo=slack">](https://join.slack.com/t/ossenthusiasts/shared_invite/zt-eh9g0u7k-l2uUmCCBhUTHY8EWZFShIw)

-html-duration-picker.js is a very tiny JS library used for transforming a native HTML text input into a duration picker.
+jessicabrady16-html-duration-picker.js is fork of html-duration-picker.js, which is a very tiny JS library used for transforming a native HTML text input into a duration picker.
 The aim is for the picker to feel like a native element as much as possible.
+This fork has a data-hide-hours as an attribute for the HTML tags.

 **BEFORE** ```<input type="text"> ```